DaveACIM/White-Paper-Canon-Academic/README.md

 Purpose: To provide a coherence-first architectural reference that supports stable intelligence at scale (human and artificial).

-WPCA is an architectural framework designed to enforce a single, non-conflicting generative causal structure as the necessary condition for intelligence stability at scale.
+WPCA is a coherence-first architectural framework derived from foundational law-conditions that establish a single, non-conflicting generative causal structure as the necessary condition for intelligence stability at scale.

 When such an architecture exists, it naturally functions as a coherence attractor.